 Human Rights and Dignity

 AI has allowed many industries to innovate the way they do business, including allowing them to produce more and spend less.
 In many industries, robots are even replacing human labor and AI is being used to monitor work progress and outcomes.
 Though AI can certainly allow businesses to operate more efficiently, its adoption into standard business practices should not be taken lightly, particularly when it comes to its impact on human labor.
 There are many people whose jobs have been affected by the implementation of new technology.
 This is nothing new.
-New technology will inevitable change industries.
+New technology will inevitably change industries.
 The concern comes in when entire industries of work become obsolete and thousands if not millions of people are left out of work with no alternatives.
 As we advance as a society, we also have an obligation to make sure that potential risks to human rights and dignity are mitigated.
 It may be inevitable that many industries will soon become mostly or fully automated, and in that case, it is important that the human beings who are put out of work because of this are still taken care of and able to receive stable work.
 Life, liberty, and the pursuit of happiness means being able to live with dignity.
 It means no human is obsolete.

 Transparency and Accountability

 An AI powered machine can be programmed to process data much faster and with far less error than a human being, making it a valuable tool in data collection and evaluation.
 This data can be leveraged to make better business decisions and create better customer service.
 It can also be used to advance research and medicine.
-But it should be concerning to all of us that there is not much regulation on the type of information that companies can collect on us, nor is there much policy around transparency and disclosure of the algorithms utilized.
-Just as AI can be used in innovative ways, it can also be used in ways that are biased and ever destructive.
+But it should be concerning to all of us that there is not much regulation on the type of information that companies can collect on us, nor is there much policy around transparency and disclosure of the algorithms utilized to collect data on us.
+Just as AI can be used in innovative ways, it can also be used in ways that are biased and even destructive.
 There have already been cases of AI bias that have been brought to light in recent years.
 Amazon is one of the biggest companies to have terminated the use of their AI recruiting tool after it was discovered that the tool had been programmed in a way that favored white men over people of color and women, even if all groups possessed identical skillsets.
 The public has a right to know just how the algorithms that are shaping our lives and our futures work.
 Though some believe AI could help us to push beyond societal bias, it is clear that human biases still have a great influence on our technology.
 This can become dangerous when this technology is used to foment anger and resentment in certain populations, or fear and discouragement in others.
-AI powered bots have already been used to influence politics on popular social media sites.
+AI-powered bots have already been used to influence politics on popular social media sites.
 We as a society have an obligation to make sure this technology is not being use for nefarious purposes.
 This means full transparency around the creation of new AI-powered systems, as well as holding companies accountable for the way the technology is used on their platforms.

-So How do We Make Ethical AI
+So How do We Use AI Ethically?

 Maria is a writer at Enki Tech, a Downtown Santa Monica technology company that specializes in the development of high-quality, user friendly software, web platforms and mobile apps.